PavitraDubey/SpringBoot-rest-crud-employee/README.md

-This Is a REST API using SpringBoot.
+This Is a REST API made using SpringBoot.
 The API provides CRUD operations on a employee database in mysql.
 Create a employee_directiry schema in mysql workbench and then create a employee table and add some sample data. also application.properties file is removed which is used to connect with the database.